MX200 High Performance Voltage Amplifier

 |200V||1 Amp||100 mA||100 mA||Out||A|

-The peak output current is 1 Amp for all voltage ranges but the maximum continuous RMS current is dependent on the voltage range, as described in Table 1.
+The maximum continuous RMS current is dependent on the voltage range, as described in Table 1.
 The average positive output current is also useful for calculating power dissipation and the average supply current.
 For a sine wave, the average positive output current is equal to

 The quiescent power for the amplifier and fan is approximately 8 W. Therefore, the quiescent supply current at 24 V is 0.3 A. This can be reduced to 30 mA by applying a logic zero to the Enable pin.
 The supply current is related to the average positive output current by